TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 <img src="./usage_images/save_as.png" title="Save As buttons">

-A file explorer then appears, in which you have to **select the folder in which to save the project**.
-This folder has to be a newly created one.
-To save in a new folder, place the file explorer in the parent folder that will contain your new folder, enter the name of the new folder in the *File name* field of the explorer, and validate using the *Save* button.
+A file explorer then appears, in which you have to **specify the folder in which to save the project**.
+First, place the file explorer in the parent folder that will contain your project folder.
+Then, enter the desired name for the project folder in the *File name* field of the explorer, and validate using the *Save* button.
+Projects can only be saved in new folders, not in existing ones.

 <img src="./usage_images/saving_popup.png" title="Save popup window">

 If you look inside a saved project folder, you will find first an Excel file containing a **summary of the detected nuclei and fibers** for each image in the project.
-Then, a `settings.pickle` file containing the setting values at the moment when the project was saved.
+Then, a `settings.pickle` file contains the setting values at the moment when the project was saved.
 The `data.pickle` files contains the location and nature of all the detected nuclei and fibers.
-The original images are copied and saved to the `Original Images` folder, so the project folder contains all the information needed for reloading the project.
+The original images are copied and saved to the `Original Images` folder.
 Optionally, if the *Save Images with Overlay* setting is enabled, an `Overlay Images` folder contains the images with an overlay showing the detected fibers and nuclei.

 <img src="./usage_images/project_content.png" title="Project folder content">

+> The `.pickle` files are binary files that are not directly readable.

 ## 3.2 Loading data from an existing project